 - Factor 4 into 2 and 2 (both prime).

 The prime factors of 48 are 2 x 2 x 2 x 2 x 3, or 2⁴ x 3.
-Factor trees are a useful way to organize your work and ensure that you find all the prime factors of a number.
+Factor trees are a useful way to organize your work and check that you find all the prime factors of a number.

 Practice Regularly